 The expm1() function is defined under the math library, so we need to import the math library before using the expm1() method.

-Python expm1() is an inbuilt math function that is used to calculate the value of exp(n)-1 means exponential of n and then subtracted from 1.
+Python expm1() is a built-in math function that is used to calculate the value of exp(n)-1 means exponential of n and then subtracted from 1.
 The value of e is approximately equal to 2.71828…

-The Python expm1() method is one of the Python Math functions, which is to calculate the power of E (Where E is Euler’s number approximately equal to 2.71828) and subtracts one from it.
+Python expm1() method is one of the Math functions, which is to calculate the power of E (Where E is Euler’s number approximately equal to 2.71828) and subtracts one from it.

 The Python math expm1() Function takes only one argument num of which we want to find exponential.